Asia (band): 2013–2017: Howe's retirement, Gravitas and hiatus

 On 10 January 2013, Steve Howe announced his retirement from the band to focus on other projects, including Yes, bringing an end to the reunion of the original lineup.
 Asia in turn announced they would be continuing with new guitarist Sam Coulson, with a new album in the works entitled Gravitas.
 The new lineup performed live in 2013.

 On the website ultimateclassicrock.com, Howe explained his decision to leave Asia:

 The band finished the recording sessions for Gravitas in December 2013 and in January 2014 they started shooting the music video for "Valkyrie", which was released as a single.
 The album's cover artwork was designed by Asia longtime collaborator Roger Dean.
 On 30 January 2014, Wetton revealed the album's track listing through Asia's official website and talked about each song from the album.
 The album was released on 24 March 2014 and reached Number 1 in the Progressive Rock Chart for emusic on 27 March.

 Following Gravitas and the subsequent tour, the band went on an almost three-year hiatus due to Wetton having cancer and undergoing chemotherapy.
-On 5 December 2016, Asia announced a US tour opening for American rock band Journey, beginning with 12 dates from 15 March 2017 at the Yakima Valley Sundome in Yakima, Washington, and four days later, announced their live album Symfonia: Live in Bulgaria 2013, upon which they performed with the Plovdiv Philharmonic Orchestra.
+On 5 December 2016, Asia announced a US tour opening for American rock band Journey, beginning with twelve dates from 15 March 2017 at the Yakima Valley Sundome in Yakima, Washington, and four days later, announced their live album Symfonia: Live in Bulgaria 2013, which they performed with the Plovdiv Philharmonic Orchestra.